 Wealth Tax in Spain

 Wealth tax (Impuesto sobre el Patrimonio) is levied on individuals’ net worth.
-The tax applies to residents and non-residents who own significant assets in Spain.
-The tax rate is progressive, with higher rates applied to higher levels of net worth.
+The wealth taxes apply to residents and non-residents who own significant assets in Spain.
+This tax rate is progressive, with higher rates applied to higher levels of net worth.
 Certain deductions and exemptions may apply, and it is essential to evaluate your assets and liabilities to determine your wealth tax obligations.

 Tax in Spain for Married Couples